fosslight/fosslight-guide-en/scanner/3_dependency.md

             -o <output_path>                Output path
                                              (If you want to generate the specific file name, add the output path with file name.)
-            -f <format>                     Output file format (excel, csv, opossum)
+            -f <format>                     Output file format (excel, csv, opossum) --direct                        Print the direct/transitive dependency type in comment.
+                                             Choice 'Ture' or 'False'. (default:True)

         Required only for pypi
             -a <activate_cmd>               Virtual environment activate command (ex, 'conda activate (venv name)')